Fremantle Stuff > Councils > Elections 2017

 Mobile: 0429 041 578

 In the one year since you elected me to be your council representative, I have made progress on a number of issues you told me were important.
 These include funding for pedestrian safety and beautification of the Hilton Town Centre; ensuring proper community consultation in the Heart of Beaconsfield masterplanning process; the reinstatement of verge mowing (and planted verges); traffic calming; support for local businesses and improved maintenance for sporting grounds.
 I’ve enjoyed working with the local community, fellow elected members, and council administration to find solutions and make improvements.
 But the job isn’t done yet!
 Securing positive and sensible progress in Beaconsfield and Hilton requires understanding and leadership.
 My experience as a Councillor, professional facilitator, and businessperson equip me to continue being a strong advocate for our suburbs.
 I believe in listening, being positive, and finding win-win solutions and I am passionate about the future of Freo!
-Mobile: 0410 464 491 Email: firstname.lastname@example.org.
-Social Network Address: www.facebook.com/hannahfitz4beacyward/
+Mobile: 0410 464 491 Email: email@example.com.
+Social Network Address: www.facebook.com/hannahfitz4beacyward/ [Source: 2017 FCC webpage no longer on its site]

 Simon Naber is the retiring candidate.